photoprism/photoprism-docs/docs/developer-guide/technologies/yaml.md

       MARIADB_PASSWORD: "compo$$e" # sets password to "compo$e"
 ```

 Values that contain a `$` are otherwise [interpreted as a variable](https://docs.docker.com/compose/compose-file/12-interpolation/#interpolation).
 In this case, both the `$VARIABLE` and the `${VARIABLE}` syntax are supported.
-For details, please refer to the [Docker Compose documentation](https://docs.docker.com/compose/compose-file/12-interpolation/#interpolation).
+Further details on the use of variables can be found in the [file format reference](https://docs.docker.com/compose/compose-file/12-interpolation/#interpolation).

 ### True / False ###